Park Rehyun: Works

 Briefly, her works can be separated into 4 time periods.
 The first (1940s) concentrated on Japanese paintings and figure paintings.
 The second (1950s) challenged her own work with traditional materials of oriental painting in a western-drawing manner; her pieces at this time produced half-abstract paintings by interpreting cubism and partition of the canvas in an analytic method.
-The third phase (1960s) began experimenting abstractionism, and the fourth period (1970s) made use of printmaking skills in creative drawing.
+The third phase (1960s) began experimenting abstractionism, and the fourth period (1970s) made use of tapestry and printmaking skills in creative drawing.